Table Of Contents:

 - Know The Causes Of Fever During Pregnancy

-- Does Fever During Pregnancy Hurt Your Baby
+- Does Fever During Pregnancy Harm Your Baby

 - How To Deal With Fever During Pregnancy